Performance Without Pain by Kathryne Pirtle

 Lately I’ve been watching a BBC documentary about a year spent in Tibet, which was filmed just a few years ago.
 Tibet is a rather severe example of food gone wrong, or more simply no food being available to much of the population much of the time, because of the harsh oppression of the Chinese communist regime, and no doubt their influence on the food supply.
 Last night the episode I watched had us observing a family who does not get to eat anything but barley dough and potatoes.
 When asked what else they eat, they said “barley dough and potatoes.”

 Barley is very native to Tibet.
 When the Chinese tried to replace all barley with wheat, because of the fact that they found the Tibetans dirty and uncivilized and inferior for eating barley, the Tibetans couldn’t grow wheat (perhaps because the soil and harsh climate of the Tibetan plateau wouldn’t allow it or because they didn’t understand how to cultivate the new crop, I’m not clear on that), and as a direct result much of the Tibetan population starved to death.
-The Chinese, fearing more uprising, and wanting to keep a decent number of Tibetans alive for their value as human commodities, gradually let them return to growing barley.
+The Chinese, fearing more uprising, and wanting to keep a decent number of Tibetans alive for their value as human commodities, gradually let them return to growing barley, thus fewer people died of starvation.

 So, today Tibetans are apparently quite happy to be able to grow and eat barley.
 A favorite past-time of Tibetan farmers is also barley beer, to the extent that now much of the Tibetan population has a serious alcoholism problem because of how much they enjoy their barley beer.